zjrohrbach/markdown-wkshts/Honors-Agenda.md

  3.

 *If you are absent, please take a look at the video version of the notes provided.
-You will also *
+You will also be asked to [turn in][lab] your calculation for the Challenge Lab.*

 Homework